Canon 100D vs Nikon D7100

 |12.||Canon 600D||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 |14.||Nikon D7200||Y||stereo / mono||Y||Y||mini||2.0||Y||Y||-|

 |17.||Panasonic G6||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 It is notable that the D7100 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 100D lacks such a headphone port.

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Nikon D7100 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.